1.1 Conduct of Courses

 Instructors who wish to set their own thresholds for course attendance (other than 25%) should state their policy on total permitted absences in their syllabi.
 When determining the maximum number of absences, instructors will consider at what point absences prevent a student from meeting the course requirements and achieving the essential learning goals of the class.
 Instructors, therefore, may allow different rates of absence (somewhat less or more than 25%) before a student is considered unable to achieve the class’s essential learning goals.

-The cap on total absences can be waived only with the approval of the instructor, the Dean of Academic Advising and Support, and the Dean of Students.
+The cap on total absences can be waived only with the approval of the instructor, the Dean of Academic Advising and Support, and the Dean of Student Development.

 All classes and laboratory sessions are scheduled both in hours and rooms by the Registrar.
 Instructors wishing to arrange special times or places must receive the approval of the Registrar.
 Once the schedules of class meetings have been announced, no change in time may be made without the approval of the Registrar.
 Even though the students in the class may agree to a change, as from a morning to an evening hour, the instructor must not make a change without the Registrar's approval.